Review and road test of the Toyota C-HR

 Design and Build

-Toyota's first proper entrant in the Crossover segment should cause quite a stir, styled with a combination of a coupe-like upper body and the powerful underpinnings of an SUV.
-Coupe-like elements include disguised rear door handles, integrated into the rear pillars.
+Toyota's first proper entrant in the Crossover segment has caused quite a stir, styled with a combination of a coupe-like upper body and the powerful underpinnings of an SUV.
+This improved version gets front lights are upgraded to premium LED technology, with the daytime running lights and indicators combined in one frontal projector that emits a single smooth line above the main beam.
+At the rear, restyled combi lights are connected by a gloss black spoiler creating a single clean shape.
+As before, coupe-like elements include disguised rear door handles, integrated into the rear pillars.
 At the rear the strongly tapered cabin features a top-hinged tailgate that gives access to loadspace big enough to carry luggage for five people.
 This styling contrasts with the pronounced flaring of the wheel arches which gives C-HR a wide and powerful stance.

-Inside, layered architecture for the instrument panel aims to create a warm and welcoming feel and there's an 8-inch 'Toyota Touch 2' multimedia system that's angled slightly towards the driver.
+Inside, the key change is the addition of a new multimedia system that upgrades connectivity, allowing full smartphone integration and supporting the latest versions of Apple CarPlay and Android Auto.
+Otherwise, it's as you were, with layered architecture for the instrument panel that aims to create a warm and welcoming feel.
 Because the touchscreen stands proud of the dashboard, rather than being enclosed by it, the upper section of the dash is considerably shallower in depth, helping secure good field of vision for the driver.
 The two-tiered front seat design combines a slender, sporty upper section with a more strongly bolstered and supporting lower part.
 The difference between the two is emphasised by the use of different tones, textures and patterns in the upholstery.
 Overall, there's a high quality feel to the cabin and decorative parts around the dash are finished in high-quality piano black and satin silver trim.

 Market and Model